Stability for the 3D Riemannian Penrose inequality: Capacity of horizon and Green's function

 Then by Sard's theorem, $\Sigma^{\varphi }_t$ is a smooth surface for almost all $t \in (\frac{1}{2}, 1)$.
 By the co-area formula,

 For any regular value $t \in (\frac{1}{2}, 1)$, integrating $\Delta \varphi =0$ over $\{\frac{1}{2} \leq \varphi \leq t\} $, and using Stokes' theorem, we have

 So

-Since $(M^3, g)$ is harmonically flat at infinity, we have the following expansion at infinity of the Green's function (c.f. \cite{Bartnik'86}):
+When $(M^3, g)$ is harmonically flat at infinity, we have the following expansion of the Green's function (c.f. \cite{Bartnik'86}, \cite[Equation (80)]{Bray'01}):

-Now we introduce another definition which is closely related to the capacity of a horizon surface. \begin{defn} Given a complete, asymptotically flat $3$-manifold $(\bar{M}^3, \bar{g})$ with multiple harmonically flat ends and one chosen end $\infty_1$, define
+Now we introduce another definition which is closely related to the capacity of a horizon surface. \begin{defn} Given a complete, asymptotically flat $3$-manifold $(\bar{M}^3, \bar{g})$ with multiple asymptotically flat ends and one chosen end $\infty_1$, define

 \end{defn} Similarly the infimum in the definition of $\mathcal{C}(\bar{g})$ is achieved by the Green’s function $\phi $ which satisfies